 The IoT Stack: The Need for an Hourglass Architecture

-This is an article in a series being done by IoT Forum.
+This is an article in a series being done by Forum.
 We noticed many startups are being founded by professionals from Software service and background and making choices with insufficient appreciation of the consequences.
 More coverage will be posted at IoTForIndia.orgThis is co-authored by Arvind Tiwary and Somshubhro (Som) Pal Choudhury.]

-Internet of Things (IoT) encompasses different technologies and standards from the to the cloud.
-IoT is multi-faceted and inter-disciplinary, encompassing a plethora of networking protocols and technologies, using the latest advances in sensors, wireless connectivity, analytics, AI and with the need of from the physical world to the cyber domain.
+Internet of Things (IoT) encompasses different technologies and standards from the sensor to the cloud.
+IoT is multi-faceted and inter-disciplinary, encompassing a plethora of networking protocols and technologies, using the latest advances in sensors, wireless connectivity, analytics, and with the need of security from the physical world to the cyber domain.

 Under the challenges of having a complete IoT system working, a natural tendency is to have it vertically integrated, build it grounds up, owning as much as possible, very similar to older generations of IoT/M2M deployments in a vertical or silo-ed approach.
 This is particularly true in the early days when the core horizontal components are not yet matured and standards still emerging.
 So everybody builds bottoms up.
 This also has roots in industrial SCADA world where reliability and control are paramount.
 However with the scaling up of open innovation around Internet technologies, we now know that a vertically integrated single source approach is expensive, slow moving and can put the brakes on innovation and mass adoption.
 Today’s world is also rich with availability of open source components and modules that can be effectively leveraged.
 While reliability and security is still of paramount importance, how can a layered approach with few standardized or even open sourced aspects enhance innovation?